vektorlab/pyvideo2/content/posts/pycon_2009_how_i_distribute_python_applications_on_windows__py2exe_and_innosetup_(#108).md

 Speakers: []
 Tags: [innosetup, py2exe, pycon, pycon2009, windows]
 ThumbnailUrl: 'http://a.images.blip.tv/Pycon-HowIDistributePythonApplicationsOnWindowsPy2exeInnoSet226-152.jpg'
-Title: '"PyCon 2009: How I Distribute Python applications on Windows - py2exe and InnoSetup (#108)"'
+Title: 'PyCon 2009: How I Distribute Python applications on Windows - py2exe and InnoSetup (#108)'
 ---

 There are many deployment options for Python code.
 I'll share what has worked